javacodegeek/css-analyzer/README.md

 # css-analyzer
 UA Web Challenge V (preliminary stage) middle/senior level

-Crawled site and find the css styles are present in the css tables, but not used on the site.
+<b>.Description: </b> Crawled site and find the css styles are present in the css tables, but not
+used on the site.
 Print a list of "dead" styles in the following format: